bytecodealliance/rfcs/accepted/wasm-gc.md

   implementation and try and make it general-purpose enough to work for all workloads and fit tightly within the pooling allocator's constraints.
 Doing both at the same time seems like an exceedingly hard engineering problem.

+* We could start with implementing a general-purpose GC (either our own, as considered in the previous bullet point, or with an off-the-shelf library like MMTK).
+But either way we need to additionally implement a collector that tightly integrates with the pooling allocator, and no stakeholder has been clamoring for a general-purpose collector right now, so we might as well slim down our initial work plans for now.
+This lets us avoid effectively unauditable dependencies, at least for the time being.
+Note that it should still be easy to add in the future, should we want to, since the design of the pluggable GC API separates the collector from the rest of the runtime and prevents entangling the runtime with any particular single collector.

 # Open Questions
 [open-questions]: #open-questions